-1) Preparing to respond by planning actions to prevent or mitigate adverse environmental impacts
+- 1) Preparing to respond by planning actions to prevent or mitigate adverse environmental impacts - 2) Responding to actual emergencies - 3) Taking action to prevent or mitigate the consequences of emergency situations - 4) Periodically testing the planned response actions, where practicable

-- 2) Responding to actual emergencies - 3) Taking action to prevent or mitigate the consequences of emergency situations - 4) Periodically testing the planned response actions, where practicable - 5) Periodically reviewing and revising the processes and planned response actions, especially after the occurrence of emergency situations or tests - 6) Provide relevant information and training related to emergency preparedness and response, as appropriate, to relevant interested parties - 7) Maintain documented information to have confidence the processes are carried out as planned.
+- 5) Periodically reviewing and revising the processes and planned response actions, especially after the occurrence of emergency situations or tests - 6) Provide relevant information and training related to emergency preparedness and response, as appropriate, to relevant interested parties - 7) Maintain documented information to have confidence the processes are carried out as planned.

-The Human Resources Department or appropriate Plant Manager will conduct testing of the emergency response procedures.
-Records of the testing process are maintained by the Human Resources Department and filed in the HR and Quality office or in the appropriate satellite plant.
+The Human Resources Department or Facilities Management will conduct testing of the emergency response procedures.
+Records of the testing process are maintained by the Human Resources Department and filed in HR or in the appropriate satellite plant.